Nuva-Org/sams-webhook-integration-poc/README.md

     poetry shell
     ```

+4. Download and setup ngrok locally.
+Follow all the steps here at https://dashboard.ngrok.com/ after loging in.

-4. Run the application:
+5. Run the application:
     ```
-    poe run-server
+    poe open-ngrok-tunnel
     ```

 To run the frontend just replace the API key with yours API key and open the ```Frontend/index.html``` in browser.